HarshhT29/Nuclear-Accident-Class-DL/one_day_lstm_implementation.md

 # One-Day LSTM/GRU Implementation Plan

-This condensed plan outlines how to implement a basic LSTM/GRU model for nuclear accident classification in a single day.
+This document outlines how to implement a basic LSTM/GRU model for nuclear accident classification in a single day, as well as our subsequent refinements for improved performance.

 ## Morning (First 4 Hours)